CD Málaga Juniors FC: History

 Málaga City were founded in 2013 and started to play youth friendly matches in 2015.
 In 2017, they acquired CD Almuñécar City to be a part of their academy setup.

 In 2019, the club launched a branch in New York named FC Málaga City New York.
 The agreement ended in 2021, with the club being renamed to Pathfinder FC.

 In 2020, Málaga City established a senior squad in the Primera Andaluza, replacing dissolved CD Barrio Nuestra Señora de los Remedios.
 They achieved two consecutive promotions in their first two years, reaching Tercera Federación.

 In September 2022, the club established a partnership with Tottenham Hotspur.
+In 2025, after suffering relegation from the fifth tier, the club was renamed Club Deportivo Málaga Juniors Fútbol Club.